10 years of Kawasaki W800 ownership - an honest review

 • Exhaust too quiet, uninteresting

-• Feels like it lacks a little character
+• Lacks a little character

 • Rubber indicator light stalks are easily sun-damaged